hanachin/mruby-string-xor/README.md

 end
 ```

-or add this line to you aplication's mrbgem.rake
+or add this line to your aplication's mrbgem.rake

 ```ruby
 MRuby::Gem::Specification.new('your-mrbgem') do |spec|